 Word Clock Output

 The Model 5401A generates a precise word clock output signal that can be used as a timing reference for related equipment.
 It's specifically intended for "locking" digital audio devices in applications that use the Model 5401A to provide timing reference signals for the associated Dante equipment.
 In this way, all devices in an installation will share a common timing reference.

-The word clock output rate can be selected to be 44.1, 48, 88.2, or 96 kHz.
+The word clock output rate can be 44.1, 48, 88.2, 96, 176.4, or 192 kHz.
 The underlying timing source for the word clock output is derived from the Model 5401A's main timing source.
 As previously reviewed, the internal oscillator, if desired, can be "locked" to an external source.
 The main timing source is divided and processed by the Model 5401A's logic circuitry to create the highly stable word clock output.
 This ensures that the word clock output is synchronized with the unit's PTPv1 and PTPv2 server functionality.

-The Model 5401A generates eight sine-wave audio reference signals intended for general-purpose use.
-These audio "tones" are available from the Model 5401A by way of Dante transmitter (output) channels and can be connected, using the Dante Controller application, to Dante receivers (inputs) on related equipment.
-The flexibility of being able to interconnect signals (create Dante "subscriptions") between all Dante devices on a network allows the audio reference tones to be used for a variety of purposes.
-Configuration choices allow the frequency and level of each sine-wave signal to be optimized for use in specific applications.
+The Model 5401A generates eight sine wave audio tones intended for general-purpose use.
+These audio tones are available from the Model 5401A by way of Dante transmitter (output) channels and can be connected, using the Dante Controller application, to Dante receivers (inputs) on related equipment.
+The flexibility of being able to interconnect signals (create Dante "subscriptions") between all Dante devices on a network allows the audio tones to be used for a variety of purposes.
+Configuration choices allow the frequency and level of each sine wave tone to be optimized for use in specific applications.